-Equal opportunity refers to employment or educational practices that ensure there is nondiscrimination on the basis of race, color, religion, age, national origin, national ancestry, sex, pregnancy, gender, gender identity or expression, sexual orientation, military service or veteran status, mental or physical disability, or genetic information.
+Equal opportunity refers to employment or educational practices that ensure there is nondiscrimination on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, gender expression, age, disability, genetic information, veteran status, or any other characteristic protected under applicable federal or state law.

 Affirmative action is one aspect of efforts to ensure equal opportunity.
 The purpose of affirmative action programs is to promote fairness and address the effects of past discrimination by encouraging, among other things, targeted outreach efforts to attract underutilized minorities and women.

 Diversity refers to human qualities that differ among groups or individuals.
 Dimensions of diversity include but are not limited to: age, ethnicity, gender, physical abilities/qualities, race, sexual orientation, educational background, geographic location, income, marital status, military experience, parental status, religious beliefs, and job classification.

 Complainant means an individual or group of individuals who may have been subjected to prohibited discrimination, harassment, or retaliation, regardless of whether the individual reports the conduct.

 Respondent means an individual or group of individuals identified as allegedly having engaged in prohibited discrimination, harassment, or retaliation, regardless of whether a formal complaint is made.

 Equal Opportunity (EO) is the primary office at the University of North Texas responsible for enforcing the University's equal opportunity policies and for investigating complaints of discrimination, harassment, and retaliation.
 EO is responsible for advancing and monitoring the University’s affirmative action plan and as part of our efforts to attract underutilized minorities, EO reviews all faculty employment searches.
 EO provides guidance to University managers and supervisors on matters related to protected status.